ktmud/data-science-intuition/DS_Intuition.md

 In addition to manually identify which variables could be correlated and leave only the most important ones in regression, a couple of methods can be used to automatiacally reduce collinearity:

-1. Ridge or Lasso regression: add L2/L1 regularization term to penalize complex models.
+1. Ridge or Lasso Regression: add L2/L1 regularization term to penalize complex models.
-2. Principal Component Regression:
+2. Principal Component Regression: predict from factors underlying the predictors (extracted with X'X matrix).
+3. Canonical Correlation: predict factors underlying responses (extracted with Y'Y matrix) from factors underlying the predictors.
-3. Partial Least Squares Regression:
+4. Partial Least Squares Regression: represent predict functions by factors extracted from the Y'XX'Y matrix.

+PLS can be used to:

+1. Regress when n < p.
+2. Identify outliers.
+3. Make EDA plots to select predictors.

+### What's the relationship between Multiple Regression, General Linear Model and Generalized Linear Model?

 ### What is a statistical interaction?